 Here's my actual investment portfolio.
-Lots of people will tell you what you should own without telling you what they actually own.
+Lots of people will tell you what you should own without telling you what they own.
 I try to demonstrate how I think military servicemembers should invest by showing you my actual asset allocation.

 My goal is to achieve financial independence by age 40.
 Therefore, I'm investing with the intention of having enough money to live on without running out before I die.